-Juvenile Justice Crime Prevention Act - Youthful Offender Block Grant 2017 Expenditure and Data Report Due Date: October 1, 2017
+Juvenile Justice Crime Prevention Act - Youthful Offender Block Grant 2018 Expenditure and Data Report Due Date: October 1, 2018

-On or before October 1, 2017, each county is required to submit to the Board of State & Community Corrections (BSCC) a report on its Juvenile Justice Crime Prevention Act (JJCPA) and Youthful Offender Block Grant (YOBG) programs during the preceding year.
+On or before October 1, 2018, each county is required to submit to the Board of State & Community Corrections (BSCC) a report on its Juvenile Justice Crime Prevention Act (JJCPA) and Youthful Offender Block Grant (YOBG) programs during the preceding year.
 For JJCPA this requirement can be found at Government Code (GC) Section 30061(b)(4)(C) and for YOBG it can be found at Welfare & Institutions Code Section (WIC) 1961(c).
 These code sections both call for a consolidated report format that includes a description of the programs and other activities supported by JJCPA and/or YOBG funds, an accounting of all JJCPA and YOBG expenditures during the prior fiscal year, and countywide juvenile justice trend data.

-Prior to submitting this report save the file using the following naming convention: "(County Name) 2017 JJCPA-YOBG Report."
-For example, Yuba County would name its file "Yuba 2017 JJCPA-YOBG Report".
+Prior to submitting this report save the file using the following naming convention: "(County Name) 2018 JJCPA-YOBG Report."
+For example, Yuba County would name its file "Yuba 2018 JJCPA-YOBG Report".

 Once the report is complete, attach the file to an email and send it to: JJCPA-YOBG@bscc.ca.gov.
 All reports will be posted to the BSCC website following a brief technical review.
+We encourage you to review your report for accuracy before sending it to the BSCC.
+Please do NOT change the report form to a PDF document.

-A. CONTACT INFORMATIO N
+A. CONTACT INFORMATION J

 COUNTY NAME DATE OF REPORT

-San Diego 9/29/2017
+San Diego 9/28/2018

 B. PRIMARY CONTACT

 NAME TITLE

 Sean Behan Contracts Manager

 TELEPHONE NUMBER EMAIL ADDRESS

-858-514-3255 sean.behan@sdcounty.c ca.gov
+858-514-3255 Sean.Behan@sdcounty.c ca.gov

 C. SECONDARY CONTACT (OPTIONAL)

 NAME TITLE

 Scott Huizar Deputy Chief Probation Officer

 TELEPHONE NUMBER EMAIL ADDRESS

-619-515-8207 scott.huizar@sdcounty.ca.gov
+858-514-3167 Scott.Huizar@sdcounty.ca.gov

-COMPLETING THE REMAIN DER OF THE REPORT:
+COMPLETING THE REMAINDER OF THE REPORT: